-The reason the number is so high won’t surprise anyone who’s had to pay a dental bill lately.
-Dental fees rose by 20% during that time, even while wages flatlined and dental insurers grew stingy with coverage.
-And while the rollout of the Affordable Care Act has made it theoretically easier to shop for dental insurance, it doesn't mean that a plan you find on a state marketplace is any better than what’s for sale elsewhere.
+Dental fees rose by 20% during that time, while insurers grew stingy with coverage.
+And while the rollout of the Affordable Care Act has made it technically easier to shop for dental insurance, it doesn't mean a state marketplace plan is any better than elsewhere.

-Which may lead you to wonder whether dental insurance is even worth the trouble.
+So is dental insurance even worth the trouble?
 Can it actually save you money on dental care?
 Or does it make more financial sense to join one of the dental discount plans that have become so popular in recent years?
 (A dental discount plan is like a membership program - you pay an annual fee to join and you get access to discounted services at participating dentists).

-It's difficult to make a universal recommendation because of how greatly costs can differ depending on where you live, and because each state's insurance exchange will offer different adult dental plans (or even none at all, in which case you can shop in the open market).
-Still, a few general findings stood out on the question of dental insurance vs dental discount plans.
+It's difficult to make a universal recommendation because of how greatly costs can differ depending on where you live.
+Also, state's insurance exchange will offer different adult dental plans (or even none at all, in which case you can shop in the open market).
+Still, there are few general findings on dental insurance vs dental discount plans.

 If you have healthy teeth and don't expect any serious trouble, a basic dental insurance policy will likely suffice, because the small savings you might see from a good discount plan probably isn't worth the extra time it will take you to shop for one.
-On the other hand, if you know you're going to be spending some time in the dentist's chair soon—and especially if you require an expensive dental procedure immediately—the right discount plan could save you hundreds of dollars a year.
+On the other hand, if you know you're going to be spending some time in the dentist's chair soon, and especially if you require an expensive dental procedure immediately, the right discount dental plan could save you hundreds of dollars a year.
 (Here's how to avoid buying scam insurance.)

-We also found that the cheapest dental discount plans aren't of much value, and you need to compare specific procedure discounts in order to find the plan that best suits your needs.
+We also found the cheapest dental discount plans aren't of much value, meaning you need to compare specific procedure discounts in order to find the plan that best suits your needs.

-When it comes to insurance plans, be prepared to do some research online and over the phone to uncover a plan's exclusions and limitations before you buy, or you might be surprised by unexpected expenses later.
+Be prepared to do some research to uncover a plan's exclusions and limitations before you buy, or you might be surprised by unexpected expenses later.

 In order to compare plans, we came up with three hypothetical dental patients with specific treatment needs over the course of one year.

-On top of that, we added procedures that ranged in cost from a few hundred to over a thousand dollars.
+On top of that, we added procedures ranging in cost from a few hundred to over a thousand dollars.
 (The costs below reflect the amounts each would have paid out-of-pocket if they were self-insured, i.e., no insurance or discount plan).

-(To determine average costs we used data from a 2013 government report on dental services, and filled in any gaps by looking at a couple of online consumer pricing tools.
-We didn't include any related work that might accompany these procedures.)
+To determine average costs we used data from government report on dental services, and filled in any gaps by looking at a couple of online consumer pricing tools.
+We didn't include any related work that might accompany these procedures.

-Although we didn’t have much choice, we were legitimately curious about Dentcare Adult because its annual cost is comparable to a dental discount plan, and likewise it has no waiting period for procedures.
-A patient under the plan pays $48 per visit regardless of the type or number of procedures suffered, and the annual out-of-pocket expense is capped at $480 (10 co-pays).
+Dentcare Adult's annual cost is comparable to a dental discount plan and has no waiting period for procedures.
+A patient under the plan pays $48 per visit regardless of the type or number of procedures suffered and the annual out-of-pocket expense is capped at $480 (10 co-pays).

 The downside to such a bargain plan is that it offers limited to no coverage for more expensive treatments.
-While the procedures for James and Mary—cleanings, cavities, and an extraction—would likely be covered, Kevin's root canal would not, and he'd have to accept a cheaper stainless steel crown or pay full price for a more natural looking porcelain version.
+While the procedures cleanings, cavities, and an extraction would likely be covered, Kevin's root canal would not, and he'd have to accept a cheaper stainless steel crown or pay full price for a more natural looking porcelain version.

-The troubling part about the plan—and why we say you should do some digging before you choose any coverage—was that we almost missed the part about how Kevin would have to pay for his molar root canal by himself.
-This exclusion is mentioned once, on page 16 of the 40-page contract, while all the rest of Dentcare Adult's literature implies the exact opposite by listing root canal therapy as a covered treatment.
+The troubling part about the plan is that this exclusion is only mentioned once, on page 16 of the 40-page contract, while all the rest of Dentcare Adult's literature implies the exact opposite by listing root canal therapy as a covered treatment.
 (We called to confirm that it is indeed not covered.)

 For our discount plans, we chose three products at random from a couple of aggregator sites that we found through a Google search.
-(We used DentalPlans.com, but there are other equally good sites.)
+(We used DentalPlans.com, a Pg partner, but there are other equally good sites.)

 We found that the cheaper the discount plan, the less likely it was to offer any real savings.
-The more expensive plans Careington Plan 504 ($200 per year) and Affordable Family Health Services ($140 per year) placed first or second when compared to our insurance choices, while the cheapest plan, Aetna Vital Savings ($115), came in fourth or fifth out of all five options.
+The more expensive plans, Careington Plan 504 and Affordable Family Health Services, placed higher than the cheapest plan, Aetna Vital Savings .

 A quick aside: we also looked at Brighter.com, a discount plan service that doesn’t charge a membership fee.
-Its prices were comparable to the three subscription plans we tested, so it’s worth a look if you live in an area where Brighter is available (parts of California as of mid-2014).
+Its prices were comparable to the three subscription plans we tested, so it’s worth a look if you live in an area where Brighter is available.

 We break down the costs for all five of the plans in the table below.